Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 </div>

-#### The Paint Console

-Each application of the Glyco-PAINT pipeline opens its own Paint **Console**.
-In the title of the window the name of the application the Paint Console is attached to is listed.

-More information is logged in the Paint Console than can be seen at any one time, and therefore scrolling is provided.
-Normally the end of the log is shown, so that new information is visible.
-The **Scroll Lock** checkbox (left bottom) stops the auto-scroll mechanism to allow you to inspect earlier parts of the log undisturbed.

-The **Highlight Problems** button jumps to [ERROR] and [WARN ] lines in the log to alert you to irregularities.
-Repeatedly clicking the button will jump to the next problem.

-A **Save** button saves the information in the console window to a file.
-Generally this is not needed as most information is already saved automatically to a log file (see next section).

-#### Paint log files

-Every time the Glyco-PAINT Fiji plugin (or any other component of the pipeline) is started, a log file is opened in the **Logs** directory under the Project Root directory.
-Log files are named after the pipeline component that is logging.
-Files are sequentially numbered so that older information is not overwritten.
-In a heavily analysed 'Project Root', the Logs directory may accumulate a large number of log files and cleaning up may be warranted.

-#### Generate Squares
+### Generate Squares

-If the 'Generate Squares' checkbox was ticked before the calculation was started, squares will be generated for all the Recordings in the selected Experiments.
+If the Generate Squares checkbox was ticked before the TrackMate calculation was started, squares will be generated as if the Generate Squares was run.
+For explanation of this calculation refer to the description of the [**Generate Squares**](#Generate Squares) app.

+## TrackMate Sweep mode

+# Generate Squares

+## Process steps

+**Generate Squares** can be started as part of the TrackMate processing or can be started as a separate app.
+If the app is used, Project Root and Experiments will need to be confirmed again (but will be preselected if the **Save Experiments** checkbox in previous steps was checked).

+Squares will be generated for all the Recordings in the selected Experiments.
 You can choose several square sizes; 20x20 has been found to be a good choice.
+Some additional parameters need to be set to set for the filter criteria that determine the 'visibility' of squares.

+- **Min Required R²**, only squares with a higher R² are visible.

+- **Min Required Density Ratio**, only squares with a higher density ratio are visible.

+- **Max Allowed Variability**, only squares with a lower Variability are visible. .

-The following steps are followed:
+The following calculations are performed:

 1. Define the squares (with coordinates)
 2. Determine in which squares the tracks of the recording are located.